Preventing illegal, unreported and unregulated fishing

 Forms and instructions:

-LIS-Europeiska gemenskapens fångstintyg
+IUU-Europeiska gemenskapens fångstintyg

-LIS-European Community Catch Certificate
+IUU-European Community Catch Certificate

 Ohjeet saalistodistuslomakkeen täyttämiseksi (vienti)

 Southwest Finland Centre for Economic Development, Transport and the Environment (ELY-centre)